 Keep the Line of Communication Open

 This tip applies before, and during, the trip.
 As mentioned above, everyone’s wants should be met on the trip.
-So it’s important for everyone to speak up and discuss what their ultimate goal is for the trip.
+So everyone needs to speak up and discuss what their ultimate goal is for the trip.
 Traveling is an investment, and no one should feel like they wasted money on a trip.
 It’s just as, if not more, important to keep the line of communication open during the trip.
 There are many reasons you may get annoyed or upset when you travel with friends.
 A new environment, infused with jetlag, can easily lead to frustration.
-Which is why it’s important to address your issues with your friends instead of being passive aggressive.
+This is why it’s important to address your issues with your friends instead of being passive-aggressive.
 The last thing anyone wants is to guess why their friend seems upset during the trip.

 Allow For Space